Restless Leg Syndrome Treatment

 A balanced diet helps support restful sleep.
 Caffeine and alcohol should be consumed in moderation, and they should not be consumed right before bed.
 You can also stay away from any items that you are aware may keep you up at night.

 Smoking can disrupt sleep and make the body feel uneasy.
 Consider reducing your smoking or giving it up altogether.

 What are the risk factors for RLS/WED?

 RLS/WED is a medical disorder that can develop at any age.
-Although the condition is more common in those with advancing age, it can develop during childhood.
+Although the condition is more common in those of advancing age, it can develop during childhood.
 Women are diagnosed with RLS/WED more often than men.

 Restless legs syndrome typically is unrelated to any serious pre-existing medical condition.
 Nevertheless, RLS/WED is sometimes accompanied by other medical problems.
-For example:

 - Spinal cord conditions like spinal cord lesions have been linked to RLS/WED.
-If you have ever received anesthesia to the spinal cord, for example a spinal block, your risk of developing RLS/WED is higher.
+If you have ever received anesthesia to the spinal cord, for example, a spinal block, your risk of developing RLS/WED is higher.

 - Iron deficiency can cause or worsen your RLS/WED signs and symptoms with or without anemia.
-You may have an iron deficiency if you typically have heavy menstrual periods, routinely donate blood or have a past experience of bleeding from your bowels or stomach.
+You may have an iron deficiency if you typically have heavy menstrual periods, routinely donate blood, or have a past experience of bleeding from your bowels or stomach.

 - Kidney failure can cause low levels of iron.
-When kidneys are not functioning properly, iron level in your blood can drop.
+When kidneys are not functioning properly, iron levels in your blood can drop.
 If you are experiencing kidney failure, you might additionally have an iron deficiency, accompanied by anemia.
 These and other body chemistry changes might worsen or cause RLS/WED.